cpuimage/cpuimage/README.md

 **Talking about Personal Stuffs:**

+- 👨🏽‍💻 I have worked for Baidu, KingSoft, etc.
 - 🌱 I’m currently working on
     * Deep Learning
          - [x] A Trimap-Free Solution for Real-Time Automatic Portrait Matting on Mobile Devices